0xmozak/mozak-vm/book/guide/installation.md

 cargo run --bin mozak-cli [OPTIONS] <COMMAND>
 ```

-If you are intersted in making changes or found a bug related to the CLI, feel free to submit an [issue](https://github.com/0xmozak/mozak-vm/issues)
+If you are interested in making changes or found a bug related to the CLI, feel free to submit an [issue](https://github.com/0xmozak/mozak-vm/issues)